-Based upon the adjusted Inventory balances, the Liquidation Analyses assume the majority of Finished Goods and Indirect Products Inventory is ready to ship and that most customers will purchase this Inventory at contract prices with minimal devaluation impact from the liquidation process.
+The Liquidation Analyses assume the majority of Finished Goods and Indirect Products Inventory is ready to ship and that most customers will purchase this Inventory at contract prices with minimal devaluation impact from the liquidation process.
 The Liquidation Analyses assume customers enter into Accommodation Agreements which will allow for and incrementally fund a transition period during which time Inventory banks will be built and Works in Progress will be converted into Finished Goods through the ongoing production period and sold to the customers.